asmendez/NewtonMathOperationApex/README.md

 # The Math Operation Custom Object

-If you want to use these Apex classes in your org successfully you will need to create the custom object with the following ccriteria:
+If you want to use these Apex classes in your org you will need to create the custom object with the following ccriteria:

 - API Name: Math_Operation__c
  - Fields: